exercism/x86-64-assembly/exercises/concept/bird-watcher/.docs/hints.md

 ## 1. Check what the counts were last week

+- An effective address may be computed with the [lea][lea] instruction.
+- You should use `rel` to form valid relative addresses in memory.
+- The prefix to access 8-byte values in memory is `qword`.
 - In order to access contents stored in an address in memory, you need to dereference it using `[]`.

 ## 2. Check what are the current counts for this week

+- An effective address may be computed with the [lea][lea] instruction.
+- You should use `rel` to form valid relative addresses in memory.
+- The prefix to access 8-byte values in memory is `qword`.
 - Uninitialized variables are defined in _section .bss_.
 - You should use both `rax` and `rdx` to return two integers from a function.

 ## 3. Save count for each day

+- An effective address may be computed with the [lea][lea] instruction.
+- You should use `rel` to form valid relative addresses in memory.
+- The prefix to access 8-byte values in memory is `qword`.
 - The prefix to access 1-byte values in memory is `byte`.
 - You can insert or retrieve bytes in bulk using the prefix for a greater data size when accessing memory.
 - You can check for conditions using [cmp][cmp].